Semi-cross embroidery stitching technique (photo and video)

 The tricks of the technique of semicircles

-And semicircle.
-This method allows you to save the shape of the embroidered object and create a more even surface of the embroidery.
-Just need to rotate the rows with similar stitches.
+and half cross.
+This technique allows you to preserve the shape of the embroidered object and create a more even surface of the embroidery.
+You just need to alternate rows with similar stitches.

 A lesson on the technique of embroidery "semi-cross"

-Pull the fabric over the frame.
-It's better if it's a canvas.
-For training, take a single dark or bright thread of a floss;
+We stretch the fabric on the frame.
+It is better if it is canvas.
+For practice, take a single dark or bright floss thread;

-In the next square in the figure, start the stitch as well as in the first one, from the lower left corner from point # 3.
-At the same time, on the wrong side, thread the free end of the thread along the fabric under vertical stitches;
+In the next square in the pattern, start the stitch in the same way as in the first one, from the lower left corner from point No. 3.
+At the same time, on the wrong side, pass the free end of the thread along the fabric under the vertical stitches;

 Alternating the technique of the semi-cross and gobelin seam